cmdcolin/fml9000/README.md

 Usage with Linuxbrew may not work, I completely uninstalled linuxbrew to make the development work on my computer.
 See https://github.com/tauri-apps/tauri/issues/3856

+## License

+Most code is MIT except files specifically marked as otherwise (some code from symphonia, marked MPL 2.0)